sphung01/cs391-final-project/README.md

 - Completed the "About" page 4/23/2025
 - Implemented getSongById.ts 4/24/2025
 - Attempted to implement page in song/[id] 4/24/2025
+- Completed Light and Dark mode for better user experience 4/24/2025

 Julian:
 - Created the UserInput.tsx file 4/23/2025